 - Lumbar puncture

-- Move patient to place of safety (away from fire, water and machinery).
+- Move patient to a place of safety (away from fire, water and machinery).

-- After seizure is over, keep patient in semi-prone position, ensure patent airway and proper oxygenation.
+- After the seizure is over, keep the patient in a semi-prone position, ensuring a patent airway and proper oxygenation.

 - With continued convulsions, hospitalize the patient.

-Surgical removal of an epileptic lesion in temporal lobe is highly effective.
+Surgical removal of an epileptic lesion in the temporal lobe is highly effective.

 Complications